hashlips-lab/safe-nft-metadata-provider/README.md

 A simple yet powerful HTTP metadata and assets provider for NFT collections using [Symfony](https://www.symfony.com).

+## Disclaimer
+This project was created for educational purposes, please refer to the [LICENCE](LICENSE) file for further information.

 ## Main features
 - hide metadata for unminted tokens
 - update the total supply in many ways _(manually, OpenSea API, Web3 or even your own implementation...)_